When it comes to saving money, there’s nothing more satisfying than being paid simply because you shopped.

 Groceries are really where Ibotta shines, but the app can also earn you cash at certain hotels, restaurants, clothing stores, or home good stores.

-Users must accrue $20 before cashing out, and payment methods include PayPal or various gift cards.
+You must earn $20 before cashing out, and payment methods include PayPal or various gift cards.

 Sign up for Ibotta and start saving money on groceries!

-Receipt Hog is yet another cash back app where you earn money for scanning receipts
+Receipt Hog is yet another popular rewards app where you earn money for scanning receipts

-Receipt Hog is a great app because you can upload any kind of receipt to earn ‘coins’ from my knowledge/experience.
+Receipt Hog is a leading receipt scanning app because you can upload any kind of receipt to earn ‘coins.’

-With your Receipt Hog coins, you can earn Amazon gift cards, pre-paid Visa cards, or PayPal cash.
+With your Receipt Hog coins, you can redeem Amazon gift cards, pre-paid Visa cards, or PayPal cash.

 200 Receipt Hog coins is equal to $1, and most of the receipts I’ve uploaded have granted me 20 coins, or $0.10.
 It’s a slow process, but it’s easy.